kytvi2p/grid-updates/man/grid-updates.1.md

 :   Override the default location of the introducers list.

 \--news-uri *URI*
-:   Override the default location of the NEWS file,
+:   Override the default location of the NEWS.tgz file.

 \--script-uri *URI*
 :   Override the default location of script updates.